-According to the 2001 Census, the white Jewish population of South Africa was 61,675, out of a total of 75,555 including nonwhites.
+According to the 2001 Census, the white Jewish population of South Africa was 61,675, out of a total of 75,555, including nonwhites.
 Factoring in an evaluation of the national white non-response rate (14%) and additional factors led to a revised estimate of 72,000 (Saks 2003).
-Allowing for a certain proportion of actual Jews among the self-reported Jews among South Africa's nonwhites (11,979 blacks, 1,287 coloreds, and 615 Indians, most of whom practice other religions), we assessed the total Jewish population at 75,000 in 2001.
-After the major wave of departures just before the 1994 internal transferal of power from the apartheid to a democratic government, South African Jewry has been relatively stable, though slowly diminishing (Dubb 1994; Kosmin et al. 1999; Bruk 2006).
-Due to continuing moderate emigration to Israel (402 in 2015-2016) and other countries, we estimated South Africa's Jewish population at 69,300 in 2017-the world's eleventh largest Jewish community.
+After the major wave of departures just before the 1994 internal transferal of power from the apartheid regime to a democratic government, South African Jewry was relatively stable, though slowly diminishing (Dubb 1994; Kosmin et al. 1999; Bruk 2006).
+Due to continuing moderate emigration to Israel and other countries, we estimated South Africa's Jewish population at 69,000 in 2018-the world's eleventh largest Jewish community.